People Go Into Details About Their Worst Roomie Experience

 She constantly leaves the oven and sometimes the stove on after using it, like I’ll go to the kitchen and find something on while both of them aren’t even in the apartment.

+She also has no problem leaving appliances unplugged for her to use the outlet as a charger.
 She also unplugged the wifi for some reason one night because according to my roommate she was “feeling depressed”?

-Just recently she confronted me about leaving lights on when I’m in my bedroom.
 This one really confused me, because she doesn’t pay a single cent to live here.
 My roommate is always there to back her up or come up with excuses for her toxic behavior.

 Before she moved in, I and my roommate would go to the grocery store to get groceries on a regular basis, but she would wait in the car and complain that we took too long, like in a weirdly clingy way.